 Each centre has a small library available to the residents.
 It includes a wide variety of works in different languages.

-Television, DVD and video are also available, as is a selection of newspapers and magazines in several languages.
+Television, DVDs and videos are available, along with a selection of newspapers and magazines in various languages.

 8. Food

-Food is provided by an external company.
+An external company provides food.
 The diet of the residents (e.g. vegetarian) is taken into account.
-The staff shares the same meal as the residents.
+The staff eats the same meal as the residents.

 9. Hygiene

-Laundry is done partly on site by the centre's staff, especially the occupants' clothes, and a private firm takes care of the rest (sheets, pillowcases, blankets, etc.).
+Laundry is done partly on-site by the centre's staff for the occupants' clothes while a private firm handles the laundering of sheets, pillowcases, blankets, and other items.

 10. Disciplinary action

-Disciplinary action may be taken against occupant resident if they intentionally deface property belonging to the centre or endanger the safety of other residents or staff members.
+A disciplinary action may be taken against a resident if they intentionally deface property belonging to the centre or endanger the safety of other residents or staff members.

 Any action taken against a resident must be justified.